lammps/lammps/doc/src/dump.rst

    dump out all yaml 100 dump.yaml id type x y z vx vy vz ix iy iz dump_modify out time yes units yes thermo yes format 1 %5d format "% 10.6e"

-The tags "time", "units", and "thermo" are optional and enabled by the dump_modify command.
-The list under the "box" tag has 3 lines for orthogonal boxes and 4 lines with triclinic boxes, where the first 3 are the box boundaries and the 4th the three tilt factors (xy, xz, yz).
+The tags "time," "units," and "thermo" are optional and enabled by the dump_modify command.
+The list under the "box" tag has three lines for orthogonal boxes and four lines for triclinic boxes, where the first three are the box boundaries and the fourth the three tilt factors (:math:`xy`, :math:`xz`, :math:`yz`).
 The "thermo" data follows the format of the *yaml* thermo style.
 The "keywords" tag lists the per-atom properties contained in the "data" columns, which contain a list with one line per atom.
 The keywords may be renamed using the dump_modify command same as for the *custom* dump style.

 .. code-block:: yaml